WV Cashin Recyclables Scholarship

 Deadline: March 31

-Baird has been in the recycling business in West Virginia for more than 40 years.
+Baird worked in the recycling business in West Virginia for more than 40 years.
 He founded West Virginia Cashin Recyclables in Putnam County in 1987.
 The commercial recycling company, one of the largest recycling companies in West Virginia, employs more than 40 at its Nitro location.
 In 2002, his company received the Alcoa Quality Processor and Recycler of the Year Award.
-The award is presented annually by Alcoa Recycling Company and is bestowed on less than 1 percent of the more than 2,000 commercial recyclers in the nation.
+The award is presented annually by Alcoa Recycling Company and is bestowed on less than one percent of the more than 2,000 commercial recyclers in the nation.

 A student who receives the scholarship one year is eligible for consideration in any other year.